 Champagne Leg Ham (various weights), use by 1 April 2021, 6 April 2021;

 Half Leg Ham (various weights), use by 1 April 2021, 6 April 2021;

 Full Leg Ham (various weights), use by 1 April 2021, 6 April 2021;

 Half Boneless Leg Ham (various weights), use by 6 April 2021;

 Third Leg Ham (various weights), use by 6 April 2021.

 The product has been available for sale at independent food retailers including IGA and butcher shops in SA, NT, NSW and Vic, and Foodlands in SA.

 The recall is due to microbial (Listeria monocytogenes) contamination.

 Food safety hazard

-Listeria monocytogenes may cause illness in pregnant women and their unborn babies, the elderly and people with low immune systems.
+Listeria may cause illness in pregnant women and their unborn babies, the elderly and people with low immune systems.